THE DATA

 one size fits all fails all

-The following research is evidence of the absolute failure of Housing First as a one-size-fits-all approach.
+The following research is evidence of the absolute failure of Housing First as a one-size-fits-all approach to homelessness and why it has failed.

 2022 Discovery Institute White Paper